What are the responsibilities of a CASA volunteer?

 How old are the children involved?

-CASAs may be assigned to children ranging in age from newborn through age 20.
+CASA volunteers may be assigned to children ranging in age from newborn through age 20.

 The Department of Human Services is the agency that provides protection to Arkansan children in need.
-Caseworkers provide services to strengthen family life and enable children to remain safe in their own homes or to reunite them with their parents if they are already in foster care.
-A CASA does not replace a caseworker on the case but is an independent appointee of the court who monitors both the actions of the family and the case plan activity, with only the best interests of the child in mind.
+Caseworkers provide services intended to strengthen family life and enable children to remain safe in their own homes or to reunite them with their parents if they are already in foster care.
+A CASA volunteer does not replace a caseworker on the case but is an independent appointee of the court who monitors both the actions of the family and the case plan activity, with only the best interests of the child in mind.

 How does the role of a CASA differ from an attorney?